syncfusion-content/uwp-docs/uwp/Navigation-Pane/Expand-and-Collapse.md

 # Expand and Collapse in UWP Navigation Pane (SfGroupBar)

-`UWP Navigation Pane` can be collapsed in either of the following ways:
+UWP Navigation Pane can be collapsed in either of the following ways:

 ## Collapse/Expand by buttons

-Collapse button is enabled when `UWP Navigation Pane` is in Expanded mode.
-It is shown at the top right corner of the control.
-Expand button is enabled when `UWP Navigation Pane` is in Collapsed mode.
-It is shown at the top of the control.
+The Collapse button is enabled when the UWP Navigation Pane is in `Expanded` mode and is displayed in the top-right corner of the control.
+The Expand button is enabled when the UWP Navigation Pane is in `Collapsed` mode and is displayed at the top of the control.

 ## Collapse/Expand by Programmatically

-Set the property `IsCollapsed` as true for collapsing the UWP Navigation Pane and set `IsCollapsed` as false for expanding the `UWP Navigation Pane`
+Set the `IsCollapsed` property to true to collapse the UWP Navigation Pane and to false to expand it.

 {% tabs %}